larsbraten/github-business-cards/README.md

 # github-business-cards

-## Downloadable business cards based on your git profile
+## Downloadable business cards based on your git profile.
+Fun little project.

 ### Using React with the github API